shamli1997/Serverless-Data-Analysis-Platform/README.md

 4. **Route Table**:
    - Navigate to "Route Tables" in the VPC Dashboard.
-   - Create a route table for the public subnet.
+   - Create a route table for the public subnets.
    - Edit routes and add a route that directs `0.0.0.0/0` to the Internet Gateway.
-   - Associate the public subnet with this route table.
+   - Associate the public subnets with this route table.
+   - Create a separate route table for the private subnets.

 ### 2. Setting Up RDS Instances